KyleWilliford/bemore/README.md

 # Future Improvements and TODOs

 - The relevant databases should be retrieved at server start, and periodically after that.
 This server currently loads files that were retrieved between October 24th 2017 and November 2nd 2017, or thereabouts, so the data is not current.
-- Manage public app distribution
-- Add slack permission scope (required for public distribution)
+- Add more useful or interesting app content / functions
-- Enable HTTPS (required for public distribution)
+- Enable HTTPS
-- Encrypt client secret (required for public distribution)
+- Encrypt client secret token / other tokens
-- Review Slack app distrubution terms of service/developer guides (required for public distribution)
-- More content features and stuff?
-Interactivity?
-More slash commands that do different things?

 # Travis CI